 Few would argue that teaching is a noble profession, in part because teachers are required to not only share their knowledge in an accessible way but have the insight to improve a struggling learner’s performance.
 This takes tremendous sympathy and experience and therefore is a distinct advantage over a virtual learning system that can not respond in this way.

-However, what virtual learning lacks in subjective human feedback, it can provide precise performance-based metrics to inform learners of their progress and the areas that need improvement.
-While they may not be able to provide the direction a learner may need, online learning platforms can provide information to assist them in modifying their own learning.
+However, what virtual learning lacks in subjective human feedback, it can provide precise performance-based metrics to inform learners of their progress and areas that need improvement.
+While they may not be able to provide the direction a learner may need, online learning platforms can provide information to assist learners in modifying their own learning.
 Areas of weakness can be compensated for and addressed directly with additional time spent on a subject matter.

-Combining Human Support and a Pesonalized Experience
+Combining Human Support and a Personalized Experience

 Some medical learners are now choosing a hybrid CME schedule for themselves, incorporating in-person learning (in this case, travel CME seminars) that features a wealth of information about a highly-relevant topic, along with virtual learning.
 This way they can balance the benefits of both while optimizing their learning schedule.
 CME Seminars’ online courses come with supporting materials and are accessible anywhere, helping you to learn at your own pace and earn credits on your schedule.